otocolobus-com/aws-cdk-serverbluegreendeploymentgroup/README.md

 This construct creates a CodeDeploy Deployment Group for an EC2/On-Premises Deployment Group using the Blue/Green Deployment configuration.

-**WARNING**: At the moment, this construct only supports the EC2 deployments with Auto Scaling Groups.
+**ATTENTION**: At the moment, this construct only supports the EC2 deployments with Auto Scaling Groups.
 The construct does not support neither the EC2 tag-based deployments nor the On-Premises tag-based deployments.

 ## Overview